danoan/word-def/docs/how-to/create-a-plugin.md

 ## The `word-def` protocol

-The `word-def` recognizes as plugins, modules that are registered under the namespace: `danoan.word-def.plugins.modules`.
+The `word-def` recognizes as plugins modules that are registered under the namespace: `danoan.word-def.plugins.modules`.
 All modules within this namespace will be considered as a plugin module by `word-def`.